tomatensaus/DeyeSolarDesktop/README.md

 [![Watch the video](https://img.youtube.com/vi/djIpEzQoppA/0.jpg)](https://www.youtube.com/watch?v=djIpEzQoppA)

-If you are new to home assistant then the DeyeSolarDesktop (Home Assistant backup file) is a quick and sure way to get your solar monitoring desktop up and running within minutes.
+If you are new to home assistant then the DeyeSolarDesktop is a quick and sure way to get your solar monitoring desktop up and running within minutes.

 This desktop was built to provide a plug and play integration with the smartDeyeDongle which can be purchased seperately ~~(available towards end of June 2023)~~ Now available [SmartDeyeDongle](./SmartDeyeDongle.md)